sudhirsilwal23/CPP-PracticeExcercise-Object-Detection/README.md

 ---

 ### 3. C++ Pointer
-This folder contains **15 pointer-based C++ exercises** to build intuition on pointer usage in detection pipelines and All exercises can be found under their respective directories.
+This folder contains **15 pointer-based C++ exercises** to build intuition on pointer usage in detection pipelines and all exercises can be found under their respective directories.

 Sections include:
 * [Creating Pointers](Pointer/1.%20Creating%20Pointers) → pointing to detections and bounding boxes.